 In the last decade, food halls rapidly gained popularity all around Europe.
-And even though they have also been popular in other Nordic countries for a while now, until a couple years back, there were none in Iceland.
-But times are changing, and Reykjavík is now home to not just one, but four modern food halls!
+And even though they have also been popular in other Nordic countries for a while now, until a couple of years back, there were none in Iceland.
+But times are changing, and Reykjavík is now home to a range of modern food halls!
 The food halls have proven to be a great success and are popular hangouts among locals and visitors alike.
-Are you in the mood for street food, then make sure to stop by Reykjavík’s food halls!
+If you are in the mood for street food, then make sure to stop by Reykjavík’s food halls!

 Hlemmur Food Hall

 Hlemmur Food Hall is Reykjavík’s first food hall.
-Even though it opened just a couple years back, it’s difficult to imagine Hlemmur square without it.
+Even though it opened just a couple of years back, it’s difficult to imagine Hlemmur square without it.
 The food hall attracts a fun crowd and especially during lunchtime, it’s booming with customers.
 On sunny days, people enjoy their food and beverages outside.
-With Neapolitan pizza, LA-style tacos, Danish sandwiches, fresh soups, Vietnamese cuisine, gourmet burgers, and specialties from the in 2019 Michelin Bib Gourmand-awarded Skál, there’s something for everybody!
+With Neapolitan pizza, LA-style tacos, Vietnamese cuisine, gourmet burgers, and specialities from the in 2019 Michelin Bib Gourmand-awarded Skál, there’s something for everybody!

 Grandi Food Hall

 At Grandi Food Hall, people are encouraged to try different dishes from several food stands, instead of picking just one meal at one restaurant.
 Next to food, Grandi Food Hall focuses on events, reflecting big festivals and holidays that are celebrated in Reykjavík, whether it’s Iceland Airwaves or the Icelandic National Day.
 Also, recently, a brand-new fresh fish market has opened on the premises.
 What’s more, Grandi Food Hall is the perfect meeting point for people who want to discover the harbour area, filled with boutique shops, ice cream parlours, and museums.